radish-es/casebook-property/content/problems/protest-after.md

 **Issue 3 - Compensation for Expropriation: Applying the *Expropriation Act***

-- If there is an argument to be made that section 5A of the *Public Highway Act* should be interpreted as applying to the roads in West Egg, what claim might the co-op board make under the provincial *Expropriation Act*?
+- If there is an argument to be made that section 5A of the *Public Highway Act* should be interpreted as applying to the roads in West Egg (Issue 2), what claim might the co-op board make under the provincial *Expropriation Act*?

-- Based on what you know from the wording of the *Expropriation Act*, do you think such a claim would be successful and why?
+- Based on what you know from the wording of the *Expropriation Act* and from the House of Commons debate in the *McLaren* saga, do you think such a claim would be successful and why?
 What more would you need to know in order to answer this question?